UiPath/assistant-plugin-creator/README.md

 1. Run `npm i`
 2. Run `ng build --prod`
 3. The output is `dist\sample-widget\bundles\sample-widget.umd.js` (or the minified version)
 4. Rename the output file.
-Each plugin is uniquely identified by the file name.
+Each unpacked widget is uniquely identified by the file name.

+## Packing a widget

+Assistant widgets can be bundled into nuget packges that can be published to nuget feeds and then installed into Assistant.
+To bundle a widget, simply build the widget, write the appropriate metadata to the `widget.nuspec` file and run `npm run pack`.
+If not running on Windows, you need a .NET compiler (such as [Mono](https://www.mono-project.com/download/stable/)) to run nuget.exe.

 ## Installing/updating a widget